 - Systems and applications that do not use CLDR or ICU will need to take similar steps for testing.

-To read more, please see: New Japanese Era.
+To read more about the Japanese calendar, please see: New Japanese Era.